Safety Toolkits

 Strangely enough, the current Act says nothing directly about internal recording of accidents, nor the need to investigate them.
 The previous Act was very clear about it.
 Never mind, we have to work with what we’ve been given.

-This training course clarifies statutory requirements for reporting Notifiable Events and makes out the case for internal recording of other incidents.
+This training course clarifies statutory requirements for reporting Notifiable Events.
+Also for internal recording of incidents.
 So having clarified accident reporting and recording, we examine accident investigation in detail.
 Because it’s an opportunity for improvement.
 However, for many people, it’s not a skill that comes naturally.

 We kick off by finding out how good the group already is at investigating.
-Then we look at the three main reasons why we should investigate incidents, learn a simple investigative technique and finally, return to the first investigation to see if we improved.
+We look at the three main reasons we should investigate incidents, and we learn a simple but effective investigation technique.
+Finally, we return to the initial investigation to see if we improved.
 Which we always do.

 This is a half-day course for 2 to 20 people.
 Cost is either a flat fee of $750 plus GST or $200 plus GST per person, whichever is the lesser cost.